leeboardtools/LBjGnashPlugin/README.md

 ### Cash Treatment
 Cash is treated as a security with a price of 1.0000.
 The quantity is the monetary amount of the cash.

+**Note:** For the Securities report, if you set the CUSIP/ISIN to "Cash", no quotes, the security will be treated as the Cash security and lumped with that.
+This is handy for treating money funds as cash.

 ### Lots in Portfolio Reports
 jGnash 2.34.0 does not support security lots.
 However, the portfolio reports support a mechanism for tracking lots.
 It's fairly limited, but serves my purposes.
 It works via the Memo field of a transaction.